 As the various chapters in this book demonstrate, managing a criminal investigation in one country is often a challenge in itself.
 This becomes much more complicated if prosecutors in more than one country are, or may become, involved.
-The applicable procedures and important protections, such as professional privileges, vary considerably from one country to another; perhaps more urgently, a strategy that may seem to be common sense or even obvious in one country may be ineffective or even detrimental in another.
-This risk is not just theoretical; many crimes, such as corruption, money laundering, cybercrime and terrorism, often cross borders.
-Not only may evidence relating to the crime be found in more than one country, but the prosecutors in these countries may investigate and prosecute.
+The applicable procedures and important protections, such as professional privileges, vary considerably from one country to another; perhaps more urgently, a strategy that may seem to be common sense or even obvious in one country may be ineffective or even counter-productive in another.
+This risk is not just theoretical; many crimes, such as corruption, money laundering, cybercrime and terrorism often cross borders.
+Evidence relating to the crime may be found in more than one country, and the prosecutors in more than one country may investigate and prosecute.

 These situations are intrinsically complex and do not lend themselves to a one-size-fits-all approach.
 As this book shows, procedures differ enormously among countries and many are changing at a rapid pace, requiring frequent updates.
 Local knowledge and contacts are critical; weaving together a comprehensive multinational strategy will often depend on personal relationships with officials in the various countries.

 That said, many traps for the unprepared can be anticipated.
 The goal of this chapter is not to offer a strategy for any particular case – that would be impossible – but rather to provide a basic checklist to address multi-jurisdictional risks.
 Even this checklist must be viewed as flexible.
 Among other things, while listed below in a logical sequence, it does not follow that one topic can be fully addressed before another is considered: they are often interactive, and urgent time exigencies may quickly disrupt a well-constructed plan.

 ii Identifying the client